IAEA-NDS/endf-parserpy/docs/source/guide/creation_endf_scratch.rst

-The ``lookahead=1`` specification informs the parser that the variable names used in the logical expression may be only defined within a certain number of ENDF records (here 1) inside the if-branch, which is the here the case for the ``LB`` and ``LS`` variable.
+The ``lookahead=1`` specification informs the parser that the variable names used in the logical expression may be only defined within a certain number of ENDF records (here 1) inside the if-branch, which is the the case for the ``LB`` and ``LS`` variable.

 To use the representation associated with ``LB=5`` and